Cuba: Architecture

 Cuban architecture reflects a range of historical influences, with its foundations rooted primarily in the Spanish colonial period.
 Early settlements, or villas, were typically organized around a central church, surrounded by residential structures.
 These homes often featured interior courtyards and iron grilles, a characteristic element of colonial domestic architecture.
 Spanish Baroque architecture played a significant role during this era, exemplified by religious buildings such as the Basílica de San Francisco in Havana.
-In response to the threat of piracy, large fortifications were also constructed, contributing to the island’s defensive infrastructure.
+In response to the threat of piracy, large fortifications were also constructed, contributing to the island's defensive infrastructure.

 Several historic urban centers developed during the colonial period, many of which have been recognized for their architectural and cultural value.
 Notable examples include Havana, Camagüey, Cienfuegos and Trinidad, all of which are inscribed as UNESCO World Heritage Sites.
 These cities display a variety of architectural styles, ranging from Baroque and Neoclassical to eclectic influences.
 Additional towns such as Santiago de Cuba, Matanzas or Remedios also preserve significant colonial-era architecture.

 During the Republican period (1902–1959), Cuban architecture saw the construction of prominent public and commercial buildings.
 Notable examples include El Capitolio, inspired by the United States Capitol, as well as modern high-rise structures such as the FOCSA Building and the Habana Hilton (later renamed Habana Libre).
 Architect Antonio Quintana Simonetti emerged as a leading figure during the mid-20th century, contributing to the development of modern Cuban architecture.

-Following the Cuban Revolution in 1959, architectural styles were heavily influenced by Soviet urban planning, emphasizing functionality, uniformity, and efficiency.
+Following revolution, architectural styles were heavily influenced by Soviet urban planning, emphasizing functionality, uniformity, and efficiency.
 Residential neighborhoods constructed during this period reflected the characteristics of socialist realism seen in cities like Moscow and Minsk.
-After the dissolution of the Soviet Union and the end of the Cold War, Cuban architecture became more varied.
+After the dissolution of the Soviet Union and the end of the Cold War, architecture became more varied.
 The 1990s and early 21st century saw a rise in the construction of luxury hotels, incorporating modern materials such as glass and steel, and reflecting global architectural trends similar to those found in cities like Mexico City, Caracas, and New York.